 This example assumes the following: A hypothetical 24% federal marginal income tax rate, a hypothetical 7% state income tax, and a standard 10% penalty for early withdrawal.
 This example is for illustrative purposes only.
 Please note that the 10% early withdrawal penalty does not apply to distributions made to an employee after separation from service during or after the year they turn age 55.

-Taxes and penalties are current losses.
+Taxes and penalties could hurt your nest egg today.
 But the biggest hit may be from missed growth opportunities for your financial future.
-Withdrawing now means you'll miss out on earnings you could have made over several years.
+Taking out money today can lead to missing out on your money potentially growing over the years.

 You withdrawal the money now and are under the age of 59½.